Shih Tzu

 Pet Facts

-The hair on the Shih Tzu's face grows in all directions, hence it's known as the "Chrysanthemum-faced dog".
-Colors are black and white, grey and white, or tan and white. "
+The hair on a Shih Tzu's face grows in all directions, hence it's known as the "Chrysanthemum-faced dog."

 Dog Food for Your Shih Tzu